fuks-kit/doorman/README.md

 ### GPIO permission

-After running `` the error `Error: open /dev/gpiomem: permission denied` can be thrown.
+After running `sudo rpi-update` the error `Error: open /dev/gpiomem: permission denied` can be thrown.
 This can be fixed by:

 ```shell
 # Add user to gpio group